HuwCampbell/HuwCampbell.github.io/posts/2017-05-11-8-queens-problem.md

 type instance Apply (Safe1 xs) x = Safe xs x
 ```

-The `(~>)` and the `Apply` type family comes from the `singletons`
+The `(~>)` and the `Apply` type family come from the `singletons`
+library, and represent type level functions, and their application
-library for this purpose.
-Next, we filter a candidate set of
+respectively.
+Next, we filter a candidate set of positions using
-positions using the safe function, with the help of some additional
+the safe function, with the help of some additional type families
-type families from `Data.Singletons.Prelude.List`.
+from `Data.Singletons.Prelude.List`.

 ```haskell
 type family Place (a :: [Nat]) (b :: k) :: [[Nat]] where